swiftlang/swift/docs/Android.md

 ## "Hello, world" on Android

-### 1. Building the Swift Android stdlib dependencies
+### 1. Downloading (or building) the Swift Android stdlib dependencies

 You may have noticed that, in order to build the Swift stdlib for Linux, you needed to `apt-get install libicu-dev icu-devtools`.
 Similarly, building the Swift stdlib for Android requires the libiconv and libicu libraries.
 However, you'll need versions of these libraries that work on Android devices.

+You may download prebuilt copies of these dependencies, built for Ubuntu 15.10 and Android NDK r11c.
+Click [here](https://github.com/SwiftAndroid/libiconv-libicu-android/releases/download/android-ndk-r11c/libiconv-libicu-armeabi-v7a-ubuntu-15.10-ndk-r11c.zip) to download, then unzip the archive file.

-To build libiconv and libicu for Android:
+Alternatively, you may choose to build libiconv and libicu for Android yourself:

 1. Ensure you have `curl`, `autoconf`, `automake`, `libtool`, and `git` installed.